VasanthMuthupandiyan/linux_tools/README.md

 # linux_tools
-This tool is for copy the text conten in the windows screen
+This code space is for linux tools
+1. Screen text extracor
+2.